golioth/developer-training/website/docs/golioth-exercises/compile-golioth-demo.md

 ## Workflow

+### Build in the KASM container

-1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and ensure you are on the `main` branch which is the hello example
+1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and ensure you are on the `main` branch which is the hello example